duyvt6663/QPetriNet/README.md

 # QPetriNet
-Petrinet application that animates petrinet, performs computations and layouts reachability graphs
+Petrinet application that animates petrinet, performs computations and layouts reachability graphs.
+To run the application, access the **Executable** folder where you can find the **QPetriNets.exe** file.
+Run that.